smallbiggie/8-Week-SQL-Challenge/Case Study #1: Danny's Diner/README.md

 - [Entity Relationship Diagram](#entity-relationship-diagram)
 - [Solution](#question-and-solution)

-All the information regarding the case study has been sourced from the following link: [here](https://8weeksqlchallenge.com/case-study-1/).
+All the information about the case study has been sourced from the following link: [here](https://8weeksqlchallenge.com/case-study-1/).

 ***